Modeling multiscale architecture of biofilm extracellular matrix and its role in oxygen transport: Results and Discussion

 \subsection{Mass transfer analysis using effectiveness factors in capsule region}

 Using the numerical reaction-diffusion analysis, effectiveness factors ($\etaparticle$) for bacterial capsule are examined with or without resistance to oxygen diffusion.
 By comparing these actual conditions to a standard scenario with no capsule thickness, we calculated effectiveness factors for different cell-capsule patterns.
-For example, an effectiveness factor of 1 is equivalent to no diffusion barrier to oxygen transport in the capsules (see methodology sections for more details).
+For example, an effectiveness factor of 1 is equivalent to no diffusion barrier to oxygen transport in the capsule (see methodology sections for more details).
 For a thick capsule ($\lpart$ = 0.7 $\mu$m or larger), we tested our hypothesis on the use of a structured model to analyze the diffusional limitations.
 These simulations predicted oxygen-limited conditions (Figure \ref{2D-BPM-without-flow-scenario-map-v5}), showing the importance of mass transfer resistance in the capsule.
 This is significant because the actual mass transfer condition is dependent on the value of the diffusion coefficient for oxygen in the capsule ($\dsparticle$).
-Considering a representative thickness of 0.7 $\mu$m, we investigate the mass transfer effectiveness of bacterial capsules using both loosely arranged and densely arranged matrices.
-We observed an interesting trend reversal as it drops to around 0.2 or lower (Figure \ref{fig:2D-BPM-model-without-flow-MT-scaled-up-biofilm-profiles-v5}).
+Considering a representative thickness of 0.7 $\mu$m, we investigate the mass transfer effectiveness of bacterial capsule using both loosely arranged and densely arranged matrices.
+We observed an interesting trend reversal as the effectiveness factor drops to around 0.2 or lower (Figure \ref{fig:2D-BPM-model-without-flow-MT-scaled-up-biofilm-profiles-v5}).
 Effectiveness factors near 0.1 clearly show cell-capsule patterns competing for space in the biofilm.
 Reduced effectiveness factors are close to 0.1 when the compaction factor falls to around 0.2 or less, proving that thick capsule can limit oxygen distribution, as cell-capsule patterns become denser.
 Our model identifies limitations by adjusting geometric values, specifically the capsule thickness and compaction factor within the biofilm.
 We hereby demonstrate the dense matrix using different spatial patterns.
 Adhering to these structured arrangements, mass transfer in biofilms is likely to be diffusion-controlled.
-We investigated the intricate interactions within microbial communities, with a focus on the capsular region and its impact on cell organization.
-Our one-dimensional model assumes spherical microbial cells and constant biomass density throughout the biofilm.
-Changes in capsule thickness create resistance to oxygen transfer, leading to difficult-to-measure concentration gradients (\cite{Geno2014a}; \cite{Gao2024a}).
-Our model predicts the oxygen transport through a dense biofilm matrix.
-However, determining compaction factors requires advanced imaging techniques (e.g., confocal microscopy at single-cell resolution \cite{Dennis2018a}).
-A complementary imaging platform can provide niches for investigating the rheological properties of both the capsule \cite{Marshall2020} and the biofilm \cite{Mosier2012}, potential research areas that are still largely unexplored.
+We used simulations to investigate the effect of bacterial capsule and its potential impact on cell organization and oxygen transport.
+In the case of thick capsule (\cite{Cleary1979}; \cite{Eichner2025a}; \cite{Khadka2025a}), our model demonstrates a significantly reduced impedance of oxygen transport from the biofilm liquid interface to the microbial cells, relative to conventional biofilm models that do not take into consideration the impact of capsule.